-He could say, I suppose, that the psychological insight he identities is so important for the survival of any group that this group also must have embodied it in their practice.
+He could say, I suppose, that the psychological insight he identifies is so important for the survival of any group that this group also must have embodied it in their practice.
 But there are many pieces of folk wisdom that any successful culture must embody to survive.
 Here, simply for purposes of illustration, is an alternative reading of the Enuma Elish, constructed on Peterson’s principles of hermeneutics:

 The Enuma Elish is a story of the harmony that must be achieved between Indolence and Work for civilisation to succeed.
 Tiamat, the Great Mother, represents the primordial Indolence — the Great Repose in which we all exist before we commit ourselves to a task (this is why her first grievance with the gods is that they disturb her repose by jumping inside her belly).
 Apsu is the force of Work — forming the opposite masculine pole to feminine Indolence.
 Ea represents Laziness, the subject’s urge to abolish Work and unleash the all-consuming forces of Indolence.
 Marduk is the power of human enterprise, which tames the forces of Indolence and thus gives birth to Civilisation.
 His act of carving up Tiamat illustrates how civilisation is based on the orderly apportioning of leisure to specific times.
 The story teaches us that civilisation rests upon a capacity to tame Indolence and forge a cosmic balance between it and Work: to apportion some times to work and other times to leisure.